barryclark/jekyll-now/_posts/2018-8-6-day-twenty-nine.md

 So, after a reccomendation from Dr. G, I looked again at running `dolphot` without running `wfc3mask` on the drc images.
-There's still a few troubling things, and I'm actually getting the same result that I was before, I just misread it at first.
+There's still a few troubling things, and I'm actually getting the same result that I was before, but it's not as bad as I thought at first.

 # `dolphot`
 So, if you try to run `dolphot` on just the drc image, you get the error "Number of extensions are not the same" and the program fails.
 You can still run `splitgroups` on just the drc image without doing `wfc3mask` -- which is where the problem truly lies -- but this only 3/4 works.
 You get this: